Makundi/Palindrome-Checker/README.md

 ## Features
-* Checks if a string reads the same forwards and backwards
+* Checks if a string reads the same forwards and backwards.
-* Case-insensitive and ignores non-alphanumeric characters
+* Case-insensitive and ignores non-alphanumeric characters.

 ## Installation
 1. Clone the repository: git clone https://github.com/Makundi/Palindrome-Checker.git
-2. Navigate to the project directory: cd palindrome-checker
+2. Navigate to the project directory: cd palindrome-checker.
-3. Open index.html in a browser or run
+3. Open index.html in a browser or run.

 ## Preview